(Full time) 2023 start

 This course is accredited by the British Psychological Society (BPS).
 To read more about the benefits of undertaking an accredited programme please see the BPS website.

-Course content
+Course details

-In your final year you’ll undertake a placement in a school or a service allied to education that will enable you to understand the relationship between theory and practice and to use insights from psychology in an educational setting.
-You will also undertake a piece of independent research, allowing you to put the theories you have studied into practice, to select an area of interest to pursue and to gain experience of doing a real-life research project.
+You will also undertake a piece of independent research in your final year.
+This allows you to put the theories you have studied into practice, to select an area of interest to pursue and to gain experience of doing a real-life research project.

 Course structure